 The Rocky Mountain Education Center (RMEC), OSHA Education Center at Red Rocks Community College is one of the original OSHA Training Institute (OTI) Education Centers designated by the U.S. Department of Labor, OSHA in 1992.
 The RMEC is located in OSHA Region VIII, encompassing Colorado, Wyoming, South Dakota, North Dakota, Utah and Montana.
 Since 1969, Red Rocks Community College has delivered a quality education to an eclectic mix of students of all ages, incomes, and backgrounds.
 For many of their 14,000 annual students, Red Rocks is the convenient community college just down the street.
 For others, a Red Rocks Community College program or course is worth traveling halfway around the world.

 Located at the foot of the Rocky Mountains in Lakewood, Colorado, Red Rocks Community College offers more than 150 programs and 650 courses leading to two-year degrees or professional certificates.
 The Lakewood campus is the largest community college campus in Colorado.

 Rocky Mountain Education Center (RMEC)

 Other innovative opportunities provided through the Rocky Mountain Education Center are our Specialist Certificate Programs.
-The Specialist Certificate programs are focused in five areas that include: Environmental, Construction, and General Industry, Stormwater and our newest certificate program in Oil & Gas.
+The Specialist Certificate programs are focused in five areas that include: Environmental, Construction, General Industry, Stormwater, and our newest certificate program in Oil & Gas.
 These certificate programs offer professionals extra credentials that supply the cross training to develop an employee who is a valuable asset to any organization.